yuki-koyama/mathtoolbox/docs/l-bfgs.md

 ### Line Search

-To find an appropriate step size (called _alpha_), this implementation uses Algorithm 3.2, which considers both the _sufficient decrease condition_ (also known as the _Armijo condition_) and the _curvature condition_ (collectively known as the _strong Wolfe conditions_).
+This implementation uses [strong-wolfe-conditions-line-search](./strong-wolfe-conditions-line-search) to find an appropriate step size.

 ## Useful Resources